acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/third-party-packages.md

 ## Caveats ##

-Eventually we expect the availability of a rich set of third party modules will be one of the most valuable aspects of the SDK.
+Eventually we expect the availability of a rich set of third party packages will be one of the most valuable aspects of the SDK.
 Right now they're a great way to use features not supported by the supported APIs without the complexity of using the low-level APIs, but there are some caveats you should be aware of:

-* our support for third party modules is still fairly immature.
-One consequence of this is that it's not always obvious where to find third-party modules, although some are collected in the
+* our support for third party packages is still fairly immature.
+One consequence of this is that it's not always obvious where to find third-party packages, although some are collected in the
 [Jetpack Wiki](https://wiki.mozilla.org/Jetpack/Modules)

 * because third party modules typically use low-level APIs, they may be broken by new releases of Firefox.
 In particular, many third party modules will be broken by the
 [multiple process architecture](https://wiki.mozilla.org/Electrolysis/Firefox)
-(Electrolysis) planned for Firefox.
+(Electrolysis) planned for Firefox

-* Third party modules typically require high security privileges, which increases the damage a malicious web site could do if it were able to compromise your add-on.